miyaokamarina/environment-metadata-proposal/README.md

 Unlike current approach (using compiler options or the `@jsx` comment), lexical metadata approach allows

 1. to define JSX factory and fragment in compiler-independed fashion.
 I.e., Babel, TypeScript or any other compiler may use pragmas defined in a lexical environment in semi-standard way,
 2. to redefine JSX factory and fragment in nested lexical environments.
-E.g., in edge cases, when usage of multiple JSX libraries in one file is desired,
+E.g., in edge cases, when usage of multiple JSX libraries in one file is desired.

 The `__createElement` helper may be defined in helpers library, added to transpiled file, or even defined in a lirary like `symbol-observable`.